 Make the flatbread dough:

-Pour the warm water into a medium bowl and sprinkle the yeast evenly over the water’s surface.
+- Pour 1/4 cup warm water into a medium bowl and sprinkle the yeast evenly over the water's surface.
 Swirl to evenly wet the yeast, then let it bloom for 5 minutes until the water is opaque and slightly foamy or bubbly.

 Roast the apricots:

 - Preheat the oven to 400 degrees F. Line a rimmed baking sheet with parchment paper.

 - Toss the quartered apricots with the sugar, salt, and oil, and spread evenly on the prepared baking sheet.